-The problem with this approach is that it create a very product focused sales script and sales pitch.
-And while it may look good to the person that created because they love their own product but the script will likely not be received as well by the prospect because they are not in “buying” mode and not as excited about the product as the salesperson.
+The problem with this approach is that it creates a very product-focused sales script and sales pitch.
+And while it may look good to the person that created it because they love their own product but the script will likely not be received as well by the prospect because they are not in “buying” mode and not as excited about the product as the salesperson is.

 These are the challenges that we identify as the key things that make cold calling so difficult.

 We operate with the assumption that all the prospects that we call are busy, especially when calling B2B.
 We do not want this to make you insecure about calling or make you communicate in a very cautious way.
 But more so to use this as a key detail as to what to say (and not say) when you get a prospect on the phone.